rmflight/go_onmf/README.md

 > terms.
 This approach also resolves the problem of evaluating genes annotated with
 > general term as the effect of the gene of function identification is spread out over
 > several leaf node terms.

+This sounds troubling to my ears, because the Gene Ontology (GO) is a *directed acyclic graph* (DAG), wherein there are specific relationships between the terms, and there is a directionality.
+There is also an expectation that when a gene product is annotated to a *specific* term, then that gene product is also automatically annotated to all of the *less-specific* **parent** terms in the DAG.

+What the procedure quoted above sounds like it is doing is essentially **adding** more specific gene product to GO annotations, which as far as I know is not allowed.

+This document is a record of my investigation as to whether *more specific* gene product - GO annotations are generated during the creation of the mutation profiles.

+## Software